OCHA-DAP/ds-raster-pipelines/README.md

 See [this doc](src/seas5/README.md) for details on running the pipeline.

+### 2. IMERG Global Precipitation Measurement

+NASA's [Integrated Multi-satellitE Retrievals for GPM](https://gpm.nasa.gov/data/imerg) (IMERG) generates estimated precipitation over the majority of Earth's surface based on  information from the GPM satellite constellation.
+See this [Technical Spec ](https://gpm.nasa.gov/resources/documents/imerg-v07-technical-documentation) for more details.

+See [this doc](src/imerg/README.md) for details on running the pipeline.

 ## Pipeline Orchestration

 TBD.
 At present, all pipelines are configured to run locally.